galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > Remember to modify the lineage option if you are working with vertebrate genomes.
+>    > Remember to modify the lineage option according to your organism.
 >    {: .comment}
 >
 > 2. Rename the summary as `BUSCO initial report`